-- Wisconsin Medicaid for the Elderly, Blind or Disabled Application Packet, F-10101 - Medicaid Disability Application (MADA), F-10112 - Medicaid Presumptive Disability, F-10130 - Authorization to Disclose Information to Disability Determination Bureau (DDB), F-14014 - Authorized Representative, F-10126A Person or F-0126B Organization (if applicable)
+- Wisconsin Medicaid for the Elderly, Blind or Disabled Application Packet (F-10101) - Medicaid Disability Application (MADA) (F-10112) - Medicaid Presumptive Disability (F-10130) - Authorization to Disclose Information to Disability Determination Bureau (DDB) (F-14014) - Appoint, Change, or Remove an Authorized Representative (F-10126A Person or F-10126B Organization) (if applicable)

-Once a presumptive disability decision has been made, the IM worker must still follow the disability application process (see SECTION 5.3 DISABILITY APPLICATION PROCESS and Process Help, section 9.4 Automated Medicaid Disability Determination).
-The Medicaid Disability Application (MADA) (F-10112) must be completed and sent to the DDB along with the necessary copies of the Authorization to Disclose Information to Disability Determination Bureau (DDB) (F-14014).
+Once a presumptive disability decision has been made, the IM agency must still follow the disability application process (see SECTION 5.3 DISABILITY APPLICATION PROCESS and Process Help, Section 9.4

+Automated Medicaid Disability Determination).
+The Medicaid Disability Application (MADA) (F-10112) must be completed and sent to DDB along with the necessary copies of the Authorization to Disclose Information to Disability Determination Bureau (DDB) (F-14014).

-The DDB will then process the disability application and make a final disability determination.
+DDB will process the disability application and make a final disability determination.

-5.9.3 Presumptive Disability Determined By DDB
+5.9.3 Presumptive Disability Determined by DDB

-If the applicant has an urgent need, but does not have one of the listed impairments, the IM worker must request DDB to make a presumptive disability determination.
-The IM worker must take the following actions once a medical professional has attested in writing, with the Medicaid Presumptive Disability form, F-10130, that there is an urgent need for medical services.
+If the applicant has an urgent need but does not have one of the listed impairments, the IM agency must ask DDB to make a presumptive disability determination.

-Note: If someone has an impairment, but not an urgent need, follow the normal disability application process (see $\underbrace{SECTION\ 5.3\ DISABILITY\ APPLICATION\ PROCESS}$ ).
+Note If someone has an impairment but not an urgent need, the normal disability application process must be followed (see SECTION 5.3 DISABILITY APPLICATION PROCESS).